chaksridhar/rpc/README.md

 # rpc
-A simple rpc infra  with implementation for http.
+A  rpc infra  with implementation for http.
 Purpose is to make it portable to multiple transports  and demonstrate Implementation through OOPS (in python)

 Start the server first  execute the command
 1> python server_main.py.